-Intel Core i9: Everything we know so far about Intel's hypercharged PC processor
+Intel Core i9: Everything we know about Intel's hypercharged PC processor

 - 112W support

-All of the various X299 chipset implementations support up to eight SATA 3.0 ports and ten USB 3.0 ports.
+All of the various X299 chipset implementations support up to eight SATA 3.0 ports and 10 USB 3.0 ports.

-There are two other under-the-hood improvements.
-By moving to Intel’s latest DMI 3.0 interface between the Core i9 and the X299, bandwidth is essentially doubled, allowing for the extra ports and PCIe lanes.
-Intel also moved to a different cache scheme that puts a smaller amount of cache closer to each individual core.
-You probably won’t see any overt evidence of either in your day-to-day compute tasks, but those upgrades may show up in the benchmarks.

 -